Exchange Rate Regimes

 • In other cases, political motivations influence currency regime choices.
 For instance, the creation of the euro aimed to foster political unity among European Community members with a history of conflicts.

 As of April 2008, the IMF categorized exchange rate regimes into eight distinct categories, each representing a different approach to managing a nation’s currency value.
-These categories encompass a spectrum of currency arrangements.
-They include:
+These categories as discussed below encompass a spectrum of currency arrangements.

 1. Arrangement with No Separate Legal Tender

 According to the IMF, countries with no legal tender can be seen in two ways.
-One is dollarization, where countries don’t have their own currency and use foreign currencies.
+One is dollarization.
 The other is when a country is part of a monetary union.
-In these countries, they can’t carry out their own monetary policies.
+Countries with no separate legal tender currency arrangement cannot carry out their own monetary policies.

 Dollarization involves adopting another nation’s currency as the medium of exchange, granting currency credibility but not creditworthiness.
 Note that a country can adopt any currency, but the obvious choice might be the US dollar since it is the main reserve currency.
 Examples of dollarized countries include East Timor, El Salvador, Ecuador, and Panama.